M2SVid: End-to-End Inpainting and Refinement for Monocular-to-Stereo Video Conversion: End-to-End Stereoscopic Video Refinement

 \subsection{Overview}

 An overview of our method is shown in Fig.~\ref{fig:method}.
 We base our model on a strong pre-trained video diffusion model to benefit from learned video priors.
 In particular, we utilize Stable Video Diffusion (SVD)~\cite{Blattmann2023StableVD}, a latent video diffusion model trained to generate videos from an input image.
 We customize the SVD architecture for the stereoscopic video generation task as follows.
 First, we condition each latent generation on the input left video $V_{l}$, reprojected right video $V_{r}^{warp}$, as well as the disocclusion masks $M_{r}^{occ}$.
 Secondly, only for the inpainted pixels, we extend the spatial attention in SVD to operate over all pixels in all frames, instead of just the pixels in the same spatial location.
 This gives greater flexibility for the model to copy visible pixels from neighboring frames in order to consistently inpaint.
-Our model is trained end-to-end on stereoscopic datasets to generate the refined right view in a feed-forward manner.
+Finally, we train our model \textit{end-to-end} on public stereoscopic datasets to generate the refined right view in a \textit{feed-forward manner}, without requiring multiple denoising steps.